ElectricNightOwl/ArmSwinger/README.md

 #ArmSwinger VR Locomotion System

-This is an artificial VR locomotion library developed on Unity 5.4.
+ArmSwinger is an artificial VR locomotion library developed on Unity 5.4.
 ArmSwinger allows you to use your arms to control your position in 3D space in a natural way with minimal disorientation.

 ArmSwinger will be available on the Unity Asset Store soon!